-2. Use the command syntax rootcrs.sh -downgrade to downgrade Oracle Grid Infrastructure on all nodes, in any sequence.
+2. As the root user, use the command syntax rootcrs.sh -downgrade from 21c Grid home to downgrade Oracle Grid Infrastructure on all nodes, in any sequence.
 For example:

+'''

-/u01/app/12.2.0/grid/crs/install/rootcrs.sh -downgrade
+$ORACLE_HOME/crs/install/rootcrs.sh -downgrade

+'''

 Run this command from a directory that has write permissions for the Oracle Grid Infrastructure installation user.
 You can run the downgrade script in parallel on all cluster nodes, but one.